 At the time of maintenance, the test points between the test chips are the most direct fault location methods.

-The arrangement of the test points on computing board S15 is as shown in the left figure.
+The arrangement of the test points on hash board S15 is as shown in the left figure.

 2.2.2 Voltage domain